• Address

 Wrist pain refers to discomfort or pain experienced in the wrist joint, which connects the hand to the forearm.
 The wrist is a complex structure made up of bones, ligaments, tendons, and muscles that allow for a wide range of movements.
 Wrist pain can affect daily activities and may result from various conditions or injuries impacting the wrist's functionality.

-Symptoms associated with wrist pain can vary based on the underlying cause but commonly include:
+Symptoms associated with hand and wrist pain can vary based on the underlying cause but commonly include:

 • Aching or Sharp Pain: Persistent pain in the wrist, which may intensify with movement or pressure.